mingkai-zheng/CoNe/README.md

 This repository contains PyTorch evaluation code, training code and pretrained models for CoNe.

+For details see [CoNe: Contrast Your Neighbours for Supervised Image Classification](https://arxiv.org/abs/2308.10761) by Mingkai Zheng, Shan You, Lang Huang, Xiu Su, Fei Wang, Chen Qian, Xiaogang Wang, and Chang Xu

 ## Reproducing

-To run the code, you probably need to change the Dataset setting (dataset/imagenet.py), and Pytorch DDP setting (util/dist_init.py) for your own server enviroments.
+To run the code, you probably need to change the Dataset setting (dataset/imagenet.py), and Pytorch DDP setting (util/dist_init.py) for your own server environments.

 The distributed training of this code is based on slurm environment, we have provided the training scrips in script/train.sh